Personal life of Mustafa Kemal Atatürk: Birth date

 Due to differences between calendars of the period, Atatürk's precise birth date is not known.
 The Ottoman Empire recognized the Hijri calendar and the Rumi calendar.
 The Hijri was an Islamic calendar, used to mark the religious holidays.
 It was lunar, with years of 354 or 355 days.
 The Rumi was a civil calendar, adopted in 1839.
 It was solar, based on the Julian Calendar.
 Both counted time from the Hijra, the migration of Muhammad to Medina.
 Between the two calendars significant differences in elapsed time were present.
 Various reforms were made to reconcile them but typically there was always a difference.

 Atatürk's birth date was recorded in the public records of Turkish Selanik as Anno Hegirae 1296 with no sign whether this was based on the Rumi or on the Hijri calendar.
 In view of this confusion Atatürk set his own birthday to coincide with the Turkish Independence Day, which he announced was 19 May 1919, the day of his arrival in Samsun, in a speech given in 1927.
 His identification with Independence Day implied his selection of the civil calendar, in which AH 1296 lasts from 13 March 1880 to 12 March 1881.
 The latter dates are in the Gregorian Calendar just adopted for the Republic by Atatürk for purposes of standardization (the Julian Calendar was rejected earlier).
 Atatürk therefore listed his own birthday in all documents official and unofficial as 19 May 1881.

 Atatürk was told by his mother that he was born on a spring day, but his younger sister Makbule Atadan was told by others that he was born at night during a thunderstorm.
 Faik Reşit Unat received differing responses from Zübeyde Hanım's neighbors at Salonika.
 Some claimed that he was born on a spring day, but others stated on a winter day during either January or February.
-A date that has gained some acceptance is 19 May, a date which originated with the historian Reşit Saffet Atabinen.
-19 May is the symbolic start of the Turkish Independence War, and Atabinen linked Atatürk's birth day to the start of the Independence War – a gesture which Atatürk appreciated.
-There was even a plan to establish a "Gazi" day.
-Another story about this date is that a teacher asked Atatürk his birth date, that he responded he did not know it, and that the teacher suggested 19 May.
+A story is that a teacher asked Atatürk his birth date, that he responded he did not know it, and that the teacher suggested 19 May.
 Then again, there are two ways to interpret this; the "Gregorian 19 May 1881" would imply Rumi 1 March 1297, which conflicts with the only recorded information, Rumi 1296.
 It is also possible to say "Rumi 19 May 1296", which implies a date in the Gregorian year 1880.

 Some sources ignore the day and month altogether, and print his birth date as Gregorian 1880/81.
 Other claims are: